 This diagram shows the layout of a basketball court.
 A game begins on the mid-court line with the tip-off – the referee throws the ball up and a player from each team attempts to get it.
 The ball is thrown from the baseline or sideline when it goes out of bounds.
 A basket thrown from outside the three-point arc scores three points.
 A free throw is awarded for a violation – such as illegal physical contact – and this is taken from the free-throw line.

 The players’ positions are usually determined by their height.
 The tallest player typically plays centre (position 5); medium-sized team members play forwards (positions 3 and 4), and the shortest players are guards (positions 1 and 2).
-All players can play in all parts of the court.
+Unlike netball, all players can play in all parts of the court and score points.